rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 Huntington copy: leaves I5-6 incorrectly bound between h3 and h4 7B19.3.4.
 Make a local note, if considered important, whenever a publication has been bound with one or more works subsequent to publication.
-Preface the note with the words “Bound with” followed by a colon.
+Preface the note with the words "Bound with" followed by a colon.
 Formulate the remainder of the note according to the instructions in 7B18.
 Special Collections copy bound with: The Bostonian Ebenezer.
 Boston : Printed by B. Green & J. Allen, for Samuel Phillips,